We’re experts at information security, and we do it right. Outsource your monitoring with confidence that your data is safe in our hands.

 How is data transmitted between the Collector and the LogicMonitor platform?

 All communication between the Collector and LogicMonitor’s service platform takes place only over the HTTPS protocol using TLS encryption encoded with only the strongest ciphers.
-Communication is always initiated by the Collector, since outgoing HTTPS traffic can pass through a typical firewall configurations.
+Communication is always initiated by the Collector, so changes to your perimeter firewalls are typically not required.
 Further, the Collector authenticates LogicMonitor using X.509 certificates to thwart any man-in-the-middle attacks between itself and the LogicMonitor platform.

 What kind of device data does LogicMonitor collect and store?